-Certain investment opportunities in loans, which may be suitable for us, may also be suitable for other accounts, private funds, pooled investment vehicles or other entities managed or advised, directly or indirectly, by our Manager, Mr. Tannenbaum, Mrs. Tannenbaum, Mr. Kalikow or any of their or our respective affiliates or entities in which any such person is an executive, in each case, excluding AFC Warehouse our affiliate that is also managed by our Manager (such accounts, private funds, pooled investment vehicles and other entities, collectively, the "Ancillary Entities"), and, subject to compliance with the Manager COI Policy (as defined below) and our code of business conduct and ethics, our Manager may allocate such loans and participate in such loans on behalf of Ancillary Entities under such allocation process as our Manager deems reasonable under the circumstances in good faith.
+Certain investment opportunities in loans, which may be suitable for us, may also be suitable for other accounts, private funds, pooled investment vehicles or other entities managed or advised, directly or indirectly, by our Manager, Mr. Tannenbaum, Mrs. Tannenbaum, Mr. Kalikow or any of their or our respective affiliates or entities in which any such person is an executive, in each case, excluding AFC Warehouse, our affiliate that is also managed by our Manager (such accounts, private funds, pooled investment vehicles and other entities, collectively, the "Ancillary Entities"), and, subject to compliance with the Manager COI Policy (as defined below), our code of business conduct and ethics and applicable regulatory considerations, our Manager may allocate such loans and participate in such loans on behalf of Ancillary Entities under such allocation process as our Manager deems reasonable under the circumstances in good faith.
+For example, in July 2021, our new senior secured loan facility with Private Company I consisting of an aggregate of approximately \$15.6 million in loan commitments was syndicated by our Manager between us and ABW, an entity that is wholly-owned by Mr. and Mrs. Tannenbaum and is one of our and our Manager's affiliates, with ABW holding approximately one-third of the loan's aggregate principal amount as of September 30, 2021.
+Additionally, in September 2021, we entered into the September Commitment Assignment with our Manager, pursuant to which our Manager assigned to us its commitment to make loans to Private Company A in a principal amount of up to \$20.0 million, which was funded in September 2021.
+We did not pay any consideration to our Manager for our acquisition of our Manager's loan commitments under the Credit Agreement with Private Company A pursuant to the September Commitment Assignment.
+In September 2021, we entered into the A&R Sub. of Private Co.
+G Credit Agreement to, among other things, increase the total loan commitments by \$53.4 million in three tranches, with approximate